darianlee555/Motor-Vehicle-Collision-Project/README.md

 ### Objectives

-I wanted to answer the following questions using the data:
+I aim to answer the following questions using the datasets:

 1. What was the most common reason for a crash?
 2. What ages were most likely to get into car crashes?